Sennheiser Logo

 Sennheiser Emblem

 The current version of the trademark differs from the previous one only in minor details.
-Now the letters in the word “Sennheiser” are not as bold as they used to be.
-The narrow type has its advantages: it improves readability and makes lettering aesthetically pleasing.
-The corporate symbol has also changed: “S” has become smooth, without sharp lines and corners.
-All elements are colored black and depicted on a white background.
+Now, the letters in the word “Sennheiser” are not as bold as before.
+The narrow font has its advantages: it improves readability and makes the inscription aesthetically appealing.
+The corporate symbol has also changed: the letter “S” has become smooth, without sharp lines and corners.
+All elements are colored in black and depicted on a white background.

 Sennheiser Symbol